I’m Norman Crane, author of astounding tales. Would you like to know a little about me?

 Alternatively, I can also be found elsewhere on the web.

 I live in Canada.
-I write books.
-I'm also a historian, a wise guy and a cinephile.
-When I'm not writing, I'm probably reading or trying to cook.
-Philip Dick, Haruki Murakami and Graham Greene are some of my favourite authors.
+I weave stories and write books.
+My interests are: books, coffee and cinema.
+Sometimes I like to set my mind on fire.
+Philip Dick, Haruki Murakami and Graham Greene are a few of my favourite authors.
 I enjoy fiction that makes me curious because curiosity makes me creative.
 I peer under mossy rocks, knock on hollow trees and believe in hidden passageways—not because I have proof of their existence, but because imagining them is itself the reward.
 I like non-fiction for the same reason.
 I also like computers, text editors and mechanical keyboards.

 These are my longer works.
 In brief, A Paunch Full of Pesos is a spaghetti western, Fairy of Teeth is a nostalgic science fiction horror, Iris is an apocalyptic romance and A Dwarf Stood At The Door is a little of each about a text adventure game.

 Every life has a history.
 Everyone has a home page.
-Sometimes, to go forward, you have to hit the “back” button.
+Sometimes to go forward you have to hit the “back” button.
 Beaver At His Parents’ is a comedy-drama series about Charlie, a lawyer who loses everything and returns to his home town to start over.
 Most of what I write is fantastic so I wanted to try writing about reality for a change.
-My general inspiration is television drama, especially the HBO shows The Sopranos and Girls.
-I want each episode of this series to be self-contained while also contributing to a few longer storylines.
+My general inspiration is television drama.
+I want each episode of this series to be self-contained while also contributing to a few longer story lines.
 The episodes are written in the first person and should take about an hour to read.